ravindasenarath/aws-saa/README.md

   - Capture IP traffic going into interfaces
   - Help to monitor connectivity and troubleshoot issues

+### VPC Sharing
+  - Allows multiple AWS accounts to create their resources into a shared and centrally managed VPCs
+  - Owner shares one or more subnets with other accounts that belong to same organization
+  - Participants can view, create, modify and delete resources in subnets shared with them.

-### Site to Site VPN, Virtual Private Gateway & Customer Gateway
+### Site to Site(IPsec) VPN, Virtual Private Gateway & Customer Gateway

   - Site to Site VPN
     - Customer Gateway : Corperate side, If device doesn't have a public IP can use behind a NAT device